ralna/GALAHAD/doc/Julia/rst-dir/struct_psls_control_type.rst

 	Int32 mi28_rsize

-the maximum number of entries within each column of the strictly lower triangular matrix :math:`R` used in the computation of the preconditioner by HSL_MI28 when .preconditioner = 7.
-Rank-1 arrays of size .mi28_rsize \* n are allocated internally to hold :math:`R`.
+the maximum number of entries within each column of the strictly lower triangular matrix $R$ used in the computation of the preconditioner by HSL_MI28 when .preconditioner = 7.
+Rank-1 arrays of size .mi28_rsize \* n are allocated internally to hold $R$.
 Thus the amount of memory used, as well as the amount of work involved in computing the preconditioner, depends on mi28_rsize.
 Setting mi28_rsize > 0 generally leads to a higher quality preconditioner than using mi28_rsize = 0, and choosing mi28_rsize >= mi28_lsize is generally recommended

 .. index:: pair: variable; min_diagonal
 .. _doxid-structpsls__control__type_1a984528c49e15a61a1d30fc8fa2d166cc: